Skip to main content

 Building the automation:

-1. Create a New Workflow: Click on "+ New Workflow" button on the index page.
+1. Create a New Workflow: Click on "+ New" button on the index page.

 Rename the new workflow (by clicking on the default name and typing a new one).